 The Warrior Within Cut Scene: Cookout at Libby's father's

 So a cut scene means it isn't all it could be, having missed intensive editing.
-In the process of cutting 58,000 words from the original manuscript, I not only had to cut this scene, but also characters.
-In it, Libby goes to her father's house for a cookout.
+In the process of cutting 58,000 words from the original manuscript, I not only had to cut a scene or two, but also characters.
+In this, Libby goes to her father's house for a cookout.
 Family friends join them.
 I loved Vicky, Carl, Sarah and Bobby.
 As difficult as it was, I had to decide that only Sarah added to the story.
 Also, I trimmed this cookout down to a phone call.

 Anyway, I hope you enjoy the original as much as I did writing it.